Anvitha-git/AI-Driven-Resume-Screening/DEPLOYMENT.md

-# Free Deployment Guide
+# Deployment Guide

-This guide deploys all three parts for free using your chosen stack:
+This guide deploys all three parts using your chosen stack:
 - Backend (FastAPI) on Render
 - Frontend (React) on Netlify
 - Chatbot (Rasa + Actions) on Render using Docker